ObserveRTC/client-monitor-js/docs/PERCEIVED_QUALITY_DETECTORS.md

 **Signals.** `inboundRtp.freezeCount` (cumulative freeze *starts*), `deltaFramesRendered`, `deltaTotalFreezesDuration` and `deltaTime`.
-It publishes its own conclusion back as `inboundRtp.isFreezed`.
+It publishes its own conclusion back as `InboundTrackMonitor.frameFlowState`.

 **Algorithm.** A freeze starts when `freezeCount` advances, and persists while nothing renders: